apollographql/hack-the-supergraph/solar-seas/README.md

 }
 ```

-*Note: Notice that it takes longer than 1s to respond*
+>*NOTE: Notice that it takes longer than 1s to respond*

 ## I don't want to write code...